csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

     It is useful to understand the purpose and role of these different files (`.sln`, `.csproj`, `.cs`) when you want to backup or share (i.e. turn in) C\# programs.

 Question:
 ~  Now that you understand the basic files that go into a C\# program, can you identify which files you should always include when you prepare to submit your code for evaluation?
-Can you develop a strategy with a friend, a classmate, or a second computer, to always make sure that what your submission is correctly uploaded and complete?
+Can you develop a strategy with a friend, a classmate, or a second computer, to always make sure that your submission is correctly uploaded and complete?

 ## How Was the Backup?

 Once you are done, test that you performed the backup properly.

 #.
 Re-download or transfer the files you just saved (the whole `HelloWorld` folder) on the computer
 #.
 Make sure you can still open the project in your IDE
 #.
 Do you remember...
     #.
 How to build the solution